 Recovering from a half marathon is similar.
 When thinking about how to recover from a half marathon, a proper combination of rest, nutrition, stretching and foam rolling is key!

-While your recovery is the topic of this post, your half marathon nutrition plan can play into that.
+While your half marathon recovery is the topic of this post, your half marathon nutrition plan can play into that.

 While I’m no running coach, I’ve reached out to several certified running coaches to provide some insight on how they explain post half recovery to their athletes and what to do after a half marathon for optimal recovery.